County State-Aid Highway 12 (Cook County, Minnesota): Geography and tourism

 Glaciers created the area's geographical features, forming basins running east to west with the region's bedrock, and when they retreated, lakes formed.
 The Ojibwa and French explorers found chert, which produces sparks, at Gunflint Lake and gave the trail its name.
 In contemporary times, both fire and wind put stress on the area.

 The Ojibwa built a village that is now Grand Marais, which became a trading post and a center for logging and commercial fishing.
 The town today is home to artists and artisans, and tourists who visit for the Gunflint Trail's canoe routes, hiking, fishing and 120 mi of trails for cross-country skiing.

 Flora and Fauna

-Grouse, white-tailed deer, black bear, moose, fox, snowshoe hares, wolves, lynx and pine marten inhabit the surrounding forest which comprises spruces, fir, pines, birch and aspen.
+Grouse, white-tailed deer, American black bear, moose, red fox, snowshoe hare, Great Lakes wolf, lynx and American pine marten inhabit the surrounding forest which comprises spruces, fir, pines, birch and aspen.
 Lake trout, walleye, northern pike, and bass inhabit the many lakes along the Gunflint Trail.